tigitz/php-spellchecker/README.md

 }
 ```

-## Using the MisspellingFinder orchestrator
+## Using the `MisspellingFinder` orchestrator

-You can also use an opinionated `MisspellingFinder` class to orchestrate your
+You can also use an opinionated `MisspellingFinder` class to orchestrate your spellchecking flow:
-spellchecking flow:

 <p align="center">
     <img src="https://i.imgur.com/n3JjWgh.png" alt="PHP-Spellchecker-misspellingfinder-flow">
 </p>

 Following the well-known [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy):
 > Write programs that do one thing and do it well.
 Write programs to work together.
-Write programs to handle text streams, because that is a universal interface
+Write programs to handle text streams, because that is a universal interface.

 ```php
 <?php